gkindov/CarND-LaneLines-P1/writeup.md

 6. Convert the image with the lines drawn back to color.

 In order to draw a single line on the left and right lanes, I used a draw_lines_ext() function by that consisted of 4 major steps:

 1. Separated each Hough segment detected to left and right sided based on slope and recorded the coordinates of each.
 2. Used the coordinates recorded to fit a line for each side and found their coefficients a and b.
 3. Used the line coefficients to fit a line that runs from the bottom of the frame to the top of the polygon of interest.
-4. Drew the newly onbrained line onto the image
+4. Drew the newly obtained line onto the image

 ###2.
 Identify potential shortcomings with your current pipeline